intel-iot-devkit/how-to-code-samples/robot-arm/python/README.md

 1. Plug each of the stepper motor controllers into 4 pins on the Arduino* breakout board for it to be able to be controlled.
 Connect stepper motor controller #1 to pins 4, 5, 6, and 7.
 Connect stepper motor controller #2 to pins 9, 10, 11, and 12.
 Connect both controllers to ground (GND), to the 5V power coming from the Arduino\* breakout board (VCC), and to the separate 5V power for the motors (VM).

 2. Plug one end of a Grove\* cable into the Grove\* Thumb Joystick, and connect the other end to the A0 port on the Grove\* Shield.

+3. Plug one end of a Grove\* cable into the Grove\* RGB LCD, and connect the other end to any of the I2C ports on the Grove\* Shield.

 ### Intel® Edison board setup